rediahmds/beginner-01-react-infosite/README.md

 # React Info Site

 This repo was part of my journey in learning React.js.
-In fact, this project was the first touch with React and Tailwind.
+In fact, this project was my first touch with React and Tailwind.

+The project is ready to build, i think.

 ## The Tutorial I Learn from